rollbar/docs/integrations/logentries.md

 # Sending Logentries alerts to Rollbar

 If you use [Logentries](https://logentries.com), you can set up alerts to report to Rollbar.
-For example, you can create an tag matching 'error', and then configure Logentries to notify Rollbar whenever an event in Logentries matches.
+For example, you can create an tag matching `error`, and then configure Logentries to notify Rollbar whenever an event in Logentries matches.

+A "message"-type Item will appear in Rollbar, using the log message from Logentries that triggered the alert.
+The host, timestamp, and context lines will be included as well.

 Use the following webhook URL: